Country Manager for Ghana

 Senior Director of Policy

 Vivek Ramkumar joined the International Budget Partnership (IBP) in 2005 and currently is Senior Director of Policy.
 In this capacity, he oversees IBP’s research and advocacy efforts to expand the adoption of transparent and accountable budget systems around the world.
 As Senior Director, Vivek stands-in for the Executive Director, as requested.
-Vivek is an Indian national and previously worked with the MKSS – an organization that pioneered the Right to Information movement in India.
+Vivek previously worked with the MKSS – an organization that pioneered the Right to Information movement in India.
 He also worked with a Mumbai-based nongovernmental organization called SPARC, which is part of the Shack/Slum Dwellers International.
 Vivek is a qualified Chartered Accountant and holds an MA from the London School of Economics.
-He is a member of the Consultative Advisory Group of the International Public Sector Accounting Standards Board.

-Krafchik joined the IBP in 2001 after nine years at the Institute for Democracy in South Africa (Idasa), where he founded the Budget Information Service (BIS).
-Idasa’s BIS was one of the first organizations in developing countries to pioneer a role for civil society organizations in budget processes, and its work and methods have been adapted by civil society and governments around the world.
+Krafchik joined IBP after nine years at the Institute for Democracy in South Africa (Idasa), where he founded the Budget Information Service (BIS).
+Idasa’s BIS was one of the first efforts in the developing world to pioneer a role for civil society organizations in budget processes, and its work and methods have been adapted by civil society and governments around the world.
 Krafchik serves on the board of the Natural Resource Governance Institute and was a founding board member of the Impumelelo Innovations Program and Topsy AIDS Foundation.